ezzheng/habsim/README.md

 High Altitude Balloon Simulator

 ## Overview
 This is an offshoot of the prediction server developed for the Stanford Space Initiative's Balloons team.
 It restores core functionality and introduces a simple UI that suits the current needs of the balloons team.

+### Architecture Changes
+**Old Version (Client Library):** The original `habsim` package was a Python client library that made HTTP requests to `habsim.org` API server.
+Users would install the package and call prediction functions, which would contact the remote server.

+**Current Version (Self-Contained Server):** This version IS the server.
+It runs a Flask application that:
+- Hosts the web UI at the root URL
+- Provides REST API endpoints (`/sim/*`)
+- Performs simulations locally using GEFS data from Supabase
+- No longer depends on external prediction servers

+**Note on `habsim/` folder:** This directory serves a dual purpose - it's both the Python package (containing `classes.py` for simulation) AND a Python virtual environment (containing installed dependencies in `lib/`, `bin/`).
+Legacy client utilities (`util.py`, `ioutil.py`) have been moved to `deprecated/` as they're no longer needed.

 ## How It Works